rclone/rclone/docs/content/amazonclouddrive.md

 which downloads the file through a temporary URL directly from the underlying S3 storage.

-#### --acd-upload-wait-time=TIME ####
+#### --acd-upload-wait-time=TIME, --acd-upload-wait-per-gb=TIME, --acd-upload-wait-limit=TIME ####

 Sometimes Amazon Drive gives an error when a file has been fully uploaded but the file appears anyway after a little while.
-This controls the time rclone waits - 2 minutes by default.
-You might want to increase the time if you are having problems with very big files.
+This happens sometimes for files over 1GB in size and nearly every time for files bigger than 10GB.
+These parameters control the time rclone waits for the file to appear.

+If the upload took less than `--acd-upload-wait-limit` (default 60s), then we go ahead an upload it again as that will be quicker.

+We wait `--acd-upload-wait-time` (default 2m) for the file to appear, with an additional `--acd-upload-wait-per-gb` (default 30s) per GB of the uploaded file.

+These values were determined empirically by observing lots of uploads of big files for a range of file sizes.

-Upload with the `-v` flag for more info.
+Upload with the `-v` flag to see more info about what rclone is doing in this situation.

 ### Limitations ###